 We'll close this birthday celebration with Linda doing a smoking version of the Martha and the Vandellas smash hit in 1976, "Heat Wave"

 We now move into a birthday tribute to my old friend from Austin, the legendary Roky Erickson (July 15, 1947).
 He was the screaming lead vocalist for the Thirteenth Floor Elevators, the first band to feature the word "psychedelic" on an album cover.
 They were the prototypical psychedelic sound created by amazing songs, guitar work, and an electric jug bass that was tuned by adding to or subtracting from the amount of weed inside of it!
 And all this in redneck Texas in the mid-60s!!

 They made the pilgrimage to San Francisco, where they had more than a little effect on many of the bands playing around those parts.
-The Thirteenth Floor Elevators may have been uneven talents at times, but it was no doubt due to the radical amounts of psychedelics ingested by all the players around those times.
+The Thirteenth Floor Elevators may have been uneven talents at times, but it was no doubt due to the radical amounts of hallucinogens ingested by all the players during that very psychedelic time in history.